Last Updated: May 20, 2019 9:01AM

 - Online marketplaces like eBay and Amazon make it easy to buy products from businesses or individuals on the other side of the planet.
 Even products sold in traditional brick-and-mortar stores like Target often make stops in several different countries before reaching their final destinations.
 Consumer electronics, for example, are commonly sourced from raw materials in India, made in China, then sold in America.

 - Many large restaurant chains, like McDonald’s, operate in dozens of countries.
-McDonald’s specifically has franchises in upwards of one hundred countries, and diners around the world recognize its brand and logo.
+McDonald’s specifically has franchises in upwards of 100 countries.
+Diners around the world recognize its brand and logo.

-- Netflix operates in more than 190 countries and customizes content offerings for individual markets with subtitles and programming in local languages.
+- Netflix operates in more than 190 countries.
+The company customizes content offerings for individual markets with subtitles and programming in local languages.

 - The instantly recognizable “swoosh” logo of Nike transcends different cultures and languages.
-Nike has formed partnerships with athletes who play a variety of sports in many different countries and uses these endorsements to support its worldwide expansion.
+Nike has formed partnerships with athletes who play a variety of sports in many different countries.
+It uses these endorsements to support its worldwide expansion.

 As a general rule, the term “globalization” in business refers to any process or activity related to operating in different national markets, from product design to marketing.

 There are many benefits of globalization for both companies and consumers.
-The impact of global inter-connectivity has been a boon for the world economy in recent decades and has increased the world’s GDP from $50 trillion in 2000 to $75 trillion in 2016.
+The impact of global inter-connectivity has been a boon for the world economy in recent decades.
+Indeed, the world’s GDP has increased from $50 trillion in 2000 to $75 trillion in 2016.
 Globalization has come hand-in-hand with the most transformational advances of the 20th century, such as international air travel and the Internet.

 The terms localization and internationalization both fall under the banner of globalization.
 In the next two sections, we’ll discuss the differences among globalization, localization, and internationalization.